-We can overmold your plastic or metal product with silicone
+We can overmold your plastic or metal substrate with silicone

 We have developed sophisticated inspection, conveyor and pre-treatment systems to prepare inserts for the molding process.

 Inspecting the inserts ensures uniformity and stability in the injection molding process, maximizing the quality of the finished part.

 The system checks if the inserts are in the machine and correctly positioned.
 This procedure also prevents damage to the mold caused by errors such as the introduction of duplicate inserts.

 We use both optical and tactile inspection processes.